England's Pitman retires from international netball

 Born in Australia, Pitman won World Cup gold in 2011 with The Diamonds before switching allegiances to England in 2017.

-In 2020, while playing for Australia's Suncorp Super Netball side Adelaide Thunderbird, she posted on social media that she'd had two miscarriages and an ectopic pregnancy - where an egg implants in a fallopian tube rather than the womb - in two years.
+In 2020, while playing for Australia's Suncorp Super Netball side Adelaide Thunderbirds, she posted on social media that she'd had two miscarriages and an ectopic pregnancy - where an egg implants in a fallopian tube rather than the womb - in two years.

 In 2021, she told BBC World Service that it is time to "start a conversation" about miscarriage and the challenges facing female athletes trying to start a family while still competing at an elite level.